alexapostolu/night/README.md

 # Night

-Night is an interpreted dynamically typed language built around safety.
+Night is an interpreted dynamically typed language with a strong emphases on types.

-What makes Night different from other dynamically typed languages are its compile time checks.
-Whereas a language like Python does not provide type checking and many other declaration checks, Night fills this gap, eliminating hidden runtime bugs and providing safer usage.
+Night provides compile time definition and type checking, in addition with static types.
+It can also treat types as first class citizens, allowing the user to have more control over compile time type checking.

 ---

+## Current Progress

+Stable version still in development.

+---

-### Getting Started
+## Getting Started

 Night comes in two parts, the interpreter (this repo) and [Dusk](https://github.com/firefish111/dusk) (the package manager).

 Currently, Night only supports a source build.
 Binaries for Windows and Linux are comming soon :)

-## Building from Source
+### Building from Source

-Currently, Night is supported in Windows and Linux.

 1. Install Dependancies